To report a missing person call 101. If it is an emergency and you feel that the missing person may be at risk of immediate harm, dial 999.

 What is it?

-The herbert_protocol Missing Person Incident form is designed to make sure that, if someone goes missing, the police can get access to important information about that person as soon as possible.
+The Herbert Protocol Missing Person Incident form is designed to make sure that, if someone goes missing, the police can get access to important information about that person as soon as possible.
+Please read our introductory letter

 We understand that this can be a deeply upsetting time for those involved, and that being asked by a police officer to remember all sorts of different information can add to this worry.
 These forms, and the information they contain, are designed to help remove some of that stress.